Frequently Asked Questions

 - Lambeth Conference (gathering of the bishops of the Communion; meets once every 10 years)

-- Primates (Archbishops of each province)
+- Primates Council (Archbishops of each province)

 - Anglican Consultative Council (ACC) (includes one to three persons from every province; an advisory council which seeks to develop common policies with respect to the world mission of the Church)